netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   This latency may not by fully accurate, but may in many cases be "good enough".

+## MTU Discovery {#mtu}

+The MTU may be used to calculate the available payload size.
+SCION inserts an additional header ({{Section 2 of SCION-DP}}) into every packet.
+The header size depends on the IP family (e.g., IP4 vs IPv6 addresses) and on the "length" of the path, i.e., the number of ASes that are traversed.
+This must be taken into account when calculating the available payload size.

+The difference between typical MTU (1500 bytes) and QUIC required packet size (1200 bytes) is sufficient for normal real-world SCION headers.

+PMTU discovery {{Section 14.3 of QUIC-TRANSPORT}} can be used to discover or verify MTU sizes.
+However, path metadata MTU can (at least on the client side) be used to preselect paths with desirable MTU values.

+In SCION, when an endpoint requests a network path, it will be provided with MTU information for every hop on a path, see also {{mtu}}
+and {{Section 4.4 of SCION-CP}}.
+However, in SCION, paths are typically only requested by client endpoints, not by server endpoints.

+There are several ways for a server to determine the MTU.
+If a server wants to know the MTU, it may:

+- Try to determine the MTU from incoming packets.
+- Use an algorithm to determine the MTU, see Path MTU Discovery in
+  {{Section 14.3 of QUIC-TRANSPORT}} and {{Section 5.8 of QUIC-MP}}.
+- Try to look up the path to the client endpoint that is identical to the incoming path.
+However, this is requires time and effort on the server side, and there is no guarantee that the incoming path is available in the local AS.

+Also, note that the MTU information is authenticated but not verified, it may be incorrect due to misconfiguration or malicious ASes.

+### Key Implications and Recommendations

+PMTU discovery for multi-path may be improved by using path metadata.
+PMTU will be explored more in detail in a future version of this odcument (**TODO**)).

 ## Retransmission & PTO {#retransmission}